anton-k/reader-pattern-servant-app/README.md

 and the cool thing is that in all local handlers we don't have to think about servant anymore.
 They should work in tems of our reader monad `App`.

+#### Custom messages

+For simplicity we use plain `Text` error messages but in real app we should define more fine grained type for ApiError that we can convert to servant errors.

 ### Implement interfaces outside of the library

 In this example we keep all interfaces separate from the implementation.